Birth Doulas

 The cost varies a lot.
 Sometimes there are new doulas looking for experience, nursing students or staff doulas that you can use for free.
 Some high-demand luxury doulas charge thousands of dollars.

 The cost also depends on where you live.
-In smaller towns, it can be as low as $800 and in big cities, the average is closer to $2,500.
-An experienced doula may charge more.
-Many offer payment plans and some work on a sliding scale.
+In smaller towns, it can be as low as $400 and in big cities, the average is closer to $1000.
+Many offer payment plans.
 Doulas are definitely worth it!

 What are the Benefits of Having a Doula?